austinhuang0131/joinmatrix/guide/matrix-vs-telegram.md

 ## Footnotes

 [^1]: Enabling encryption is irreversible.
 Note that it is pointless to enable encryption in a public room.
 Furthermore, enabling encryption means users will not see messages before their invitation (if applicable) or their entry.

+[^2]: Limited by Matrix event size limits.
+The current event size limit is specified to be 65536 bytes.
+Formatted message size limit assuming the formatted body takes approximately twice as much as plain text body.